databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Definitions/_index.md

 **Write Mode** -- Merge

+##### Unsupported Scenarios
+A few scenarios are not yet supported by Overwatch; they are called out here.
+Please stay tuned for updates as it's our intention to include everything we can as soon as possible after Databricks product GAs new features but there will be a delay.
+* Costs for DBSQL clusters
+  * Even though DBSQL warehouses may show up here (they normally will not), the costs for these cannot be calculated at this time.
+Databricks doesn't yet publish the warehouse event logs (i.e. start/stop/scale) and until that is available, we cannot estimate costs for warehouses like we do for traditional clusters.

 Costs and state details by cluster at every state in the cluster lifecycle.
 The **[Cost Functions](#cost-functions-explained) are detailed below** the definitions of this table.